Support Page Content

 Using Zoom to Participate in Programs

-Most folks had never heard of Zoom before last spring.
-Now it's one of the most popular ways to get people together in groups online and Renaissance is continuing to use it for the Spring Semester.
+Most folks had never heard of Zoom before the spring of 2020!
+Now it's one of the most popular ways to get people together in groups online and Renaissance is continuing to use it for the Fall Semester.

 The Zoom Training Team has created learning guides and recorded tutorials to help you learn this new tool.
 These resources are for seminar leaders and tech hosts and also for participants.
 Whatever your role in a seminar, all participants can benefit from learning the basics.